dart-lab/manual/docs/finance.md

 You can also buy vouchers yourself from the Post Office or Amazon, and claim them back (Amazon is not a University-approved supplier, so you cannot ask Ken to order them for you) via eExpenses.

+### Option 2: Don't

+Most of the other options are pretty terrible.
+Just use vouchers.

 ## How to pay external consultants / providers

 _by Sue FW_

-NB: copies of all the documents listed below should be available in the DART Resources folder under Finance.
+**NB:** copies of all the documents listed below should be available in the DART Resources folder under Finance.
 Do check you have the latest copy of the form before you send it to an external provider for completion.

+### Option 1: Approved Supplier

-**Option 1**: If the consultant is self-employed they can be added as an approved supplier, and then invoice the University for their services.
+If the consultant is self-employed they can be added as an approved supplier, and then invoice the University for their services.
 The steps are:

 1. The consultant must complete a Supplier Self-Declaration Form, and provide HMRC confirmation that they are registered for self-assessment, plus details of their bank account and registered VAT number (if they have one)
 2. You must complete an Employment Status questionnaire, and an Engagement of Services Agreement.
 These explain what you asking the external provider to do and lay out the University's legal obligations to them as a new "employee".
 This is essentially in lieu of a proper contract of employment.
 It is a useful process to go through.